NeurosystemsCo/manychrome/README.md

 ### How to configure the colours when using Colorful()
 For `Colorful()` the configuration can either be set when initiating the instance, or by setting the values.
 This makes for a super simple view to organise the differences especially when several different instances are created.
 Text can contain multiple different combinations by using several instances of `Colorful()` for different fragments of the text.

-The different styles can also be combined so for example, text can be both underlined, and bold, and italics at the same time.
+The different styles can also be combined.
+For example, text can be both underlined, bold, and italics at the same time.
 If just wanting to print normally there is no need to do anything exept instantiate `Colorful()`.
 No values are required for normal printing of the text.

+See the available configuration options below.

 ```python
 c = Colorful(fg=1, bg=2, it=True)  # All config for Colorful() can be set inside here, or as shown below